c3lang/c3c/README.md

 ### Current status

-The current stable version of the compiler is **version 0.6.7**.
+The current stable version of the compiler is **version 0.6.8**.

-The upcoming 0.6.x releases will focus on expanding the standard library.
+The the next version is 0.7.0 which will be a breaking release.
 Follow the issues [here](https://github.com/c3lang/c3c/issues).

 If you have suggestions on how to improve the language, either [file an issue](https://github.com/c3lang/c3c/issues)